-This course builds up on Simulated Electronic Navigation 1 A to provide students with the knowledge to correctly use shipboard electronic navigational aids and instruments for safe navigation.
+This course builds up on Electronic Positioning Systems to provide students with the knowledge to correctly use shipboard electronic navigational aids and instruments for safe navigation.
 Students will study the operating principles, limitations, sources of errors, and methods of correcting errors on modern shipboard equipment.
 This course comprises of electronic navigational aids, and magnetic compass.
 The course hours are: 78 hours (Electronic); 42 hours (Magnetism); for a total of 120 hours.

-ENAV 1000 - Simulated Electronic Navigation 1 A. Copies of prerequisites are to be submitted to the course instructor on the first day of the course.
+Electronic Positioning Systems or equivalent.
+Copies of prerequisites are to be submitted to the course instructor on the first day of the course.